Zvārtava Manor: History

 In 1922, the Guard House was established in the manor house.
-After World War II there was a school (until 1969), the local collective farm used the castle cellars for warehouses.
+After World War II, there was a school (until 1969), the local collective farm used the castle cellars for warehouses.
 The manor house became the property of the Latvian Artists Union in 1970.
 It hosts international artists' seminars and exhibitions.
 A guest house has been set up.

-The complex has a castle, a gardener's house, a barn, a windmill, stables with artists' workshops, some outbuildings.
+The complex has a castle, a gardener's house, a barn, a windmill, stables with artists' workshops, and several outbuildings.
 The manor house was built in 1881 in neo-Gothic style.
 Boulder wall, two floors, steep gable roof.
 The text "Hic habitat Felicitas, nihil mali intret" is engraved on the stone on the threshold of the castle (from Latin: "Happiness lives here, nothing bad comes in").